home about iFleet products literature contact us

 Combo unit

-Bulk tank kidney filtration for fuels at 150 litres per minute
+Bulk tank kidney filtration for fuels at 75 - 300 l/p/m

 • Water and particle contamination